MCUdude/MajorCore/README.md

 ## Write to own flash
-MajorCore uses Optiboot Flash, a bootloader that supports flash writing within the running application, thanks to the work of [@majekw](https://github.com/majekw).
-This means that content from e.g. a sensor can be stored in the flash memory directly without the need of external memory.
-Flash memory is much faster than EEPROM, and can handle at least 10 000 write cycles before wear becomes an issue.
+MajorCore uses the excellent Urboot bootloader, written by [Stefan Rueger](https://github.com/stefanrueger).
+Urboot supports flash writing within the running application, meaning that content from e.g. a sensor can be stored in the flash memory directly without needing external memory.
+Flash memory is much faster than EEPROM, and can handle at least 10,000 write cycles before wear becomes an issue.
-For more information on how it works and how you can use this in you own application, check out the [Serial_read_write](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Optiboot_flasher/examples/Serial_read_write/Serial_read_write.ino) for a simple proof-of-concept demo, and
+For more information on how it works and how you can use this in your own application, check out the [Serial_read_write](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Flash/examples/Serial_read_write/Serial_read_write.ino) for a simple proof-of-concept demo, and
-[Flash_put_get](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Optiboot_flasher/examples/Flash_put_get/Flash_put_get.ino) + [Flash_iterate](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Optiboot_flasher/examples/Flash_iterate/Flash_iterate.ino) for useful examples on how you can store strings, structs and variables to flash and retrieve then afterwards.
+[Flash_put_get](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Flash/examples/Flash_put_get/Flash_put_get.ino) + [Flash_iterate](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Flash/examples/Flash_iterate/Flash_iterate.ino) for useful examples on how you can store strings, structs, and variables to flash and retrieve then afterward.
-The [Read_write_without_buffer](https://github.com/MCUdude/MajorCore/blob/master/avr/libraries/Optiboot_flasher/examples/Read_write_without_buffer/Read_write_without_buffer.ino) example demonstrate how you can read and write to the flash memory on a lower level without using a RAM buffer.

 ## How to install
 #### Boards Manager Installation
-This installation method requires Arduino IDE version 1.6.4 or greater.
+This installation method requires Arduino IDE version 1.8.0 or greater.
 * Open the Arduino IDE.
 * Open the **File > Preferences** menu item.
 * Enter the following URL in **Additional Boards Manager URLs**: